 Beginner’s guide to IV drips

-Celebrities have played a pivotal role in making IV drips more popular.
-They use IV nutrient therapy to help themselves stay healthy while juggling demanding and sometimes grueling schedules.
-Some of the more popular IV drips, such as the Myers cocktail, NAD+, and high-dose vitamin C, favored by celebrities, are tailored to maintaining immunity and energy levels.
+Celebrities have played a pivotal role in making IV drips more popular; they use IV nutrient therapy to help themselves stay healthy whilst juggling the demanding and sometimes gruelling schedules.
+Some of the more popular IV drips, such as the Myers cocktail, NAD+, and high-dose vitamin C, favoured by celebs, are tailored to maintain immunity and keep energy levels.

 How do IV drips work?

-IV drips were initially used in hospitals to provide hydration and medication to individuals who required it.
-However, as medical advancements have progressed and preventative and functional medicine has become more popular, many individuals have utilized IV drips to maintain their vitamin and mineral levels.
+IV drips were originally used in hospitals to provide hydration and medication to individuals who required it.
+However, as medical advancements have progressed, and preventative and functional medicine have become more popular, many individuals have utilised IV drips to maintain their vitamin and mineral levels.
 Generally speaking, IV drips take around 40 minutes to administer.
-A cannula is inserted into a vein in the elbow whilst the patient relaxes.
-Vitamins are added to the saline solution (though some clinics will use pre-mixed solutions), and this directly enters the bloodstream to be utilized by the cells in the body.
+A cannula is placed in a vein near the elbow while the patient relaxes.
+Vitamins are added to saline solution (though some clinics will use pre-mixed solutions), which directly enters the bloodstream to be utilised by the cells in the body.
 IV drips are an alternative method of nutrient supplementation for individuals who, for whatever reason, do not want to take oral supplements, have health issues that affect their nutrient intake, or need to top up their vitamin levels quicker than possible with oral supplements.

 Why are vitamins so essential?

-Vitamins and minerals are a source of energy for our cells; they fuel our bodies and keep them functioning properly, from our brains and internal organs to our skin.
-Nutrients are heavily involved in maintaining the cells in the body functioning correctly so our bodies work as they should.
-When we lead a very demanding lifestyle, such as having a job in the city, traveling lots, having many commitments, and pushing our bodies through exercise, this can chew through the nutrients in our body faster than we can replace them naturally through food.
+Vitamins and minerals are a source of energy for our cells; they fuel our bodies and keep them functioning properly, from our brain and internal organs to our skin.
+Nutrients are heavily involved in maintaining the cells in the body functioning properly, so our bodies work as they should.
+When we lead a very demanding lifestyle, such as having a job in the city, traveling a lot, having many commitments, and pushing our bodies through exercise, this can chew through the nutrients in our body faster than we can replace them naturally through food.

-We usually get our nutrients into our bodies through food.
-However, this is not as efficient as it may initially seem; when we eat food, only a small percentage of the vitamins and micronutrients are used in the body—much of the goodness is lost as the body processes it in the gut.
+The way we usually get our nutrients into our bodies is through food.
+However, this is not as efficient as it may initially seem; when we eat food, only a small percentage of the vitamins and micronutrients are used in the body – much of the goodness is lost as the body processes it in the gut.

-Additionally, vitamin requirements vary depending on one’s stage of life.
-According to the Nutrition Guide For Clinicians, children require more micronutrients.
+Additionally, our vitamin requirements change depending on our stage in life.
+According to the Nutrition Guide for Clinicians, children require more micronutrients.
 Older people also require different amounts.
-For example, they require more vitamin D but need less iron.
+For instance, they need more vitamin D but less iron.

 Symptoms of vitamin deficiency to look out for